Ruth Bernhard: Photography career

 In 1927 Bernhard moved to New York City, where her father was already living.
 She worked as an assistant to Ralph Steiner in Delineator magazine, but he terminated her employment for indifferent performance.
-Using the severence pay, Bernhard bought her own camera equipment.
+Using the severance pay, Bernhard bought her own camera equipment.
 By the late-1920s, while living in Manhattan, Bernhard was heavily involved in the lesbian sub-culture of the artistic community, becoming friends with photographer Berenice Abbott and her lover, critic Elizabeth McCausland.
 Her first realization that she was attracted to other women occurred on New Year's Eve 1928 when she met the painter Patti Light.
 She wrote about her "bisexual escapades" in her memoir.
 In 1934 Bernhard began photographing women in the nude.
 It would be this art form for which she would eventually become best known.
 In 1935, she chanced to meet Edward Weston on the beach in Santa Monica.
 She would later say;

 Bernhard was so inspired by Weston's work that, after meeting him in 1935, she moved to California (where he lived).
 In 1939, Bernhard moved back to New York for eight years, during which time she met photographer Alfred Stieglitz.

 Bernhard was inspired by the small things in her life.
 In an interview from 1999 with Photographers Forum, Ruth states," I’m most interested in—the little things that nobody observes, that nobody thinks are of any value".
 In the same interview she stated that,"Everything is universal" and that she was "very much aware of that".
 This idea of minimalism drove her passion for photography.

 In 1934 Ruth received a commission from the Museum of Modern Art (MoMA) to photograph works for the Machine Art exhibition catalog.
 Her father Lucian Bernhard set up the meeting with MoMA for her.